 Location, Location, Location

 Living in San Francisco is amazing!
-You will find an overload of cultural activity (museums, opera, ballet, theater and concerts, many of which are free such as the fantastic annual Hardly, Strictly Blue Grass Festival in Golden Gate Park), amazing restaurants and bars, and plenty of outdoor activities year-round.
+You will find an overload of cultural activity (museums, opera, ballet, theater and concerts, (many of which are free such as the fantastic annual Hardly, Strictly Blue Grass Festival and the Outsidelands in Golden Gate Park), amazing restaurants and bars, and plenty of outdoor activities year-round.
 St Mary’s Medical Center borders Golden Gate Park, which makes it tempting to get in an early morning run before you start your day or after a long day.
 We are only minutes from the Pacific Ocean (check out the view of the Golden Gate Bridge from our eighth floor!), a short drive from downtown San Francisco, an hour’s drive from the wine country, and 3 hours from Lake Tahoe’s ski slopes.